Axway-API-Management-Plus/PKI_Client_Mutual_Auth/README.md

 # PKI-Client-Mutual-Auth
 Sample to create PKI client authentication with validation and RBAC authorization with mutual authentication enforcement.

-## Example Policy Use Case Deployment and Execution With Step-by-Step
+An Example Policy Use Case Deployment and Execution With Step-by-Step can be found here: https://github.com/Axway-API-Management-Plus/PKI_Client_Mutual_Auth/blob/master/example/configureAndExecute.md

-https://github.com/Axway-API-Management-Plus/PKI_Client_Mutual_Auth/blob/master/example/configureAndExecute.md

 ## Description